MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

     1. Proceed through the **License acceptance** dialog. **Note** that by clicking accept you are agreeing with all package license terms.
 1. **[Issue]** - For now you have to add the **Microsoft.AspNet.WebApi.Client** package from **nuget.org** package source.
 1. In Solution Explorer, open the App.config and add the following XML, right after the openning `<configuration>` tag.
 1. Replace the bracket text with configuration values mentioned in the **prerequisites** section. `Type` attribute of `<Credentials>` XML element is set to **User** to specify that you will be prompted to login when the application runs.
+If you will be logging in as yourself everytime, remove the XML element `<UserSource>Prompt</UserSource>` under Credentials.
+This element and value indicates you will be prompted everytime.
 ```xml
     <configSections>
         <section name="Microsoft.CommonDataService.Connection" type="Microsoft.CommonDataService.Configuration.ConnectionSettingsSection, Microsoft.CommonDataService.ServiceContracts" />